Chrisvann1/Software-Engineering-Note-Taking-Application/API.md

 		- must be in ('modified_date', 'title', 'created_date', 'content')
 ## Additional Feature 1: Search notes by note content
 We don't currently support search by note content!
-We aren't be able to run this with `'search_field': 'content'`
 ```
 GET /notes/search
 ```